bovem/bovem.github.io/content/openshift/containers/index.md

 * Managing container images
 * APIs for developers to create layered products on top of it

-it becomes a **Container Engine**.
+it becomes a **container engine**.
 Some examples of container engines are:
 * docker
 * podman